Windows 10 and Master Browser

 Some Linkstation NAS boxes can be Master.
 I believe the LSWVL and LS421DE models can not, and this may be a deliberate policy on the part of Buffalo.

 If you have a NSLU2 lying around try adding it to your network with no attached disk.
-In my experience it quickly established itself as Master Browser, apparently taking precedence over Windows 10 desktop and providing a reliable server list.
+In my experience it used to quickly establish itself as Master Browser, taking precedence over Windows 10 desktop.
+Recently, late 2019, that has stopped working and I have relied on Windows 7 machines taking the role.
+The network still appears more stable with a NSLU2 present though.

 Identifying the Master Browser